-After Floor action in both chambers, the appropriations bills go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
-The task of the conference is to resolve all differences between the House and Senate versions of the bill, producing a conference report.
-The major constraints under which the conferees operate is to produce conference reports consistent with the 302(b) subcommittee allocations and have support from at least 60 Senators (to avoid a filibuster).
+After Floor action, the appropriations bills then go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
+The task of the conferees is to resolve all differences between the House and Senate versions of the bill, producing a conference report.
+The major constraints under which the conferees operate is to produce conference reports consistent with the 302(b) subcommittee allocations and produce an agreement that can receive the support of at least 60 Senators (to avoid a filibuster).
 For additional information on appropriations, see Appropriations.com.